epasveer/seer/src/resources/help/DebugModes.md

 * All arguments and settings for the selected mode
 * All 'pre' and 'post' commands

-The session file can then be loaded the next time Seer is used.
-The session file has a simple Json layout and can be hand edited.
+The project file can then be loaded the next time Seer is used.
+The project file has a simple Json layout and can be hand edited.